BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 new Startup(new MouseManager(...???), new GameStateManager(?!!?!?));
 ```

-Second: if you `new` up a game state manually, and it needs a `MouseManager`, you'd also have to create a `new MouseManager()` for it... but the `MouseManager`'s constructor also has arguments!
-How are you supposed to get _those?!_
+Second: if you `new` up a game state manually, and it needs a `MouseManager`, you'd also have to create a `new MouseManager()` for it... but what if the `MouseManager`'s constructor also has arguments?
+Now you'll have to `new` up those, too!

-A DI framework eliminates all these problems.
-You register all the classes you'll ever want `new`d, and it `new`s them up for you whenever one is needed.
-This allows you to easily add/remove/change a class's dependencies without making any other changes across your codebase.
+But again: with a DI framework, you don't have to `new` any of this stuff up.
+You're free to add more dependencies, as constructor arguments, without making any other changes across your codebase.
 Nice!

 Third: Many services, like the `MouseManager`, you really only need one of, so you can use the same instance over and over.
 You _could_ write global statics, but if you've done that in a big project before, you know the trouble and performance problems that can lead to.
 Dependency injection frameworks, like **Autofac**, can be configured to find existing instances of certain service classes, and use those instead of making a new ones, with very little effort.
 (No need to write lazy-initalization logic, etc.)